davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/README.md

 | **HISAT2** 	| ADAR1KO 	| 8 	| 3 	| 1.2 	| 100 	| 100 	|
 | **HISAT2** 	| ADAR1KO 	| 10 	| 3 	| 0.88 	| 100 	| 100 	|

-#### Supplementary Table S7
 **Table S7**.
 Statistics for JACUSA2.
 The number of RES was obtained by merging replicates into one sample for the two conditions (i.e., WT and ADAR1-KO).
 Only RES present in the three replicates and not present in the HEK293T cell line are reported for different numbers of supporting reads.
 | **Aligner** 	| **Sample Condition** 	| **Number of Supporting Reads** 	| **# RES** 	| **% RES in REDIportal** 	| **% RES in Alu** 	|
 |:---:	|:---:	|---:	|---:	|---:	|---:	|
 | **BWA** 	| WT 	| 2 	| 27388 	| 50.86 	| 47.84 	|